 Following her festival appearances Kathie released a demo version of her song, The Selkie of Skaill Bay, available as a download through CDBaby, iTunes and other outlets...

 Kathie again accompanied Jo Philby at the 2012 Orkney Folk Festival and at a series of Orkney gigs throughout the year, including appearances at the Firelounge, Kirkwall, Hoy's Gable End Theatre and the Orkney Brewery, Quoyloo.
 She plays keyboards on Jo's latest album Beneath The Starry Sky, which was partly recorded at Kathie's Starling Recording Studio.
 The Orcadian said Kathie's "piano playing and arrangements are exceptional."

 Also in 2012 Kathie accompanied Sandwick Young Farmers in three appearances at Orkney Arts Theatre as well as shows at Sandwick Hall and St Andrew's Community Centre, Tankerness.
 Later that year she appeared in a concert at Inverness Cathedral with fellow students from the University of the Highlands & Islands.
 And in 2013 Kathie appeared at Celtic Connections with fellow UHI students in the Solas ùr concert at The Royal Conservatoire of Scotland, Glasgow.

-In Spring 2013 Kathie opened her expanded Starling Recording Studio to local musicians who want produce their own CDs and demos.
-To find out more about the studio please email: firstname.lastname@example.org.
+In Spring 2013 Kathie opened her expanded Starling Recording Studio to musicians from Orkney and beyond.
+For rates and more information please email: firstname.lastname@example.org.

-Kathie also teaches piano.
-If you are interested in piano lessons in Orkney please email Kathie: email@example.com.
+Kathie teaches piano to beginners and more advanced students.
+If you are interested in piano lessons in West Mainland, Orkney please email Kathie: email@example.com.